GxOyAzT/PracticeLearning/ConsoleUI/README.md

 - Processing data (ofc without change)

 When not to use Records:
 - when you need to change the data (Entity Framework)

+# init
+When we use init then value of property can be set only in constructor or when we first declare object.
+After initialize property is also readonly for this class.